signalfx/collectd-spark/README.md

 * spark 2.1.1 or later

 ## Configuration
-See https://spark.apache.org/docs/latest/monitoring.html for more information on specific endpoints (specifically `REST API' and `Metrics').
+See https://spark.apache.org/docs/latest/monitoring.html for more information on specific endpoints (specifically 'REST API' and 'Metrics').

 At least one of the following keys are expected: